 Where a request is approved, our letter will advise the following:

-- The informal agreement end date (this will not go beyond 13 May 2021)
+- The informal agreement end date

 - That if the council receives complaints about extended working hours and the issues raised cannot be resolved quickly to our satisfaction, the informal agreement may be ended